Corbyn, Labour, Digital Media, and the 2017 UK Election

 So far, this shift has not touched the Conservatives.
 They remain a declining party, with a shrinking membership of fewer than 150,000, stuck in the elite-driven, broadcast-era mode that they (and Labour) perfected a generation ago, bolting on digital media targeting without the engagement.

-Turnout among young voters rose significantly during this election.
-A reported 63 percent of 18–34 year olds voted Labour.
+Labour voting among young voters rose significantly during this election, though there is much less certainty that turnout among younger voters increased.
 The campaign saw a massive voter registration drive led by Labour, the Liberal Democrats, and the Greens, but missed in the coverage is that the parties were also joined by online movement 38 Degrees who ran their own crowdfunded registration campaign including targeted Facebook advertising that generated four million “register to vote” ad viewings.
 It looks like it worked.

 Yet The Right-Wing Press Still Matters